 The New Mexico draw system

 Understanding the draw

-New Mexico’s draw system is a random drawing system.
-What this means is that each applicant has an equal chance at drawing regardless of how many times they have applied.
+New Mexico’s draw system is labeled as a random drawing system.
+What this means is that each applicant has an equal chance at drawing, regardless of how many times they have applied.
 This obviously lends itself to applicants who are just getting started as you could fasttrack your way into a top-shelf hunt sooner rather than later.
-When it comes to elite opportunities in the western states, units commonly referred to as the “best” are those with equal odds, which are good odds.
-An applicant can apply with confidence when they are not behind or suffering from a point curve.
-When applying, the permits are segregated into three categories: the resident pool (84%), the guided pool (10%) and the nonresident pool (6%).
-It is important to note that the guided pool is not exclusively for nonresidents and, although it would be a mistake for residents to apply in this category, they are allowed to if they want to.
+When it comes to elite opportunities in the western states, units commonly referred to as “the best” have equal odds, which are good odds.
+An applicant can apply with confidence that they are not behind or suffering from a point curve.
+When applying, the permits are segregated into three categories: the resident pool (84%), the guided pool (10%), and the nonresident pool (6%).
+It is important to note that the guided pool is not exclusively for nonresidents and, although it would often be a mistake for residents to apply in this category, they are allowed to if they see fit.